jakeybob/covid19-initial-vis/README.md

 * all data is provisional and subject to change
 * standards and definitions of e.g. "recovery" may differ in different countries
 * at this point, the time to recovery (or death) is comparable to the total observation time, so all data is subject to e.g. phase lag effects -- e.g. mortality rate will go down if an area has a sudden glut of confirmed cases, simply because those new cases are ongoing and have unknown recovery/mortality status
-* No error bars or confidence intervals are included for exactly this reason
+* no error bars or confidence intervals are included for exactly this reason

 ## Cases by country